chriskinsman/github-action-dashboard/README.md

 ## How it works

 * Upon startup all repositories for the organization/username are iterated.
 * Each repository is checked for workflows.
-* Each workflow has it's runs listed
+* Each workflow has it's runs listed.
 * The most recent run for each branch is returned.

 Every 15 minutes this process is repeated.
 Fifteen minutes was chosen so as to not hit GitHub API limits.